How to manage anxiety in dogs

 Causes of Anxiety in Dogs

 The causes of anxiety are multifaceted, often stemming from a combination of life events, relationship issues, trauma, and even genetics.
-Research has found that more than 50 unique dog breeds have genetic links to anxiety and noise sensitivity1.
+Research has found that more than 50 unique dog breeds have genetic links to anxiety and noise sensitivity.

 Environmental factors also play a significant role.
 Dogs that are left alone or chained outside for extended periods may develop fear or aggression towards strangers.
-Even your own anxious tendencies can influence your dog's mental state1.
+Even your own anxious tendencies can influence your dog's mental state.

 Shy Tiger Solutions for Managing Anxiety

-Soothe + Calm Day Stress Diffuse for Dogs
+Soothe + Calm Stress Supplement for Dogs

 Managing Anxiety: Additional Practical Tips